Professional edition active

 Other treatment considerations

-Patients who have heart block or ventricular arrhythmias due to cardiac involvement should receive an implantable cardiac defibrillator and pacemaker as well as drug therapy.
+Patients who have heart block or ventricular arrhythmias due to cardiac involvement should receive an implantable cardiac defibrillator and pacemaker in addition to pharmacotherapy.

-No available drugs have consistently prevented pulmonary fibrosis.
+No available medications have consistently prevented pulmonary fibrosis.

 Organ transplantation is an option for patients with end-stage pulmonary, cardiac, or liver involvement, although disease may recur in the transplanted organ.